iskandergaba/freethreading/docs/caveats.rst

        w.start()
        w.join()

-   # Better: Use PoolExecutor for many tasks
+   # Better: Use WorkerPoolExecutor for many tasks
-   from freethreading import PoolExecutor
+   from freethreading import WorkerPoolExecutor

-   with PoolExecutor(max_workers=4) as executor:
+   with WorkerPoolExecutor(max_workers=4) as executor:
        executor.map(small_task, range(1000))